elmahio/documentation/docs/asp-net-core-troubleshooting.md

 ### An error occurred while starting the application

-If you see the error `An error occurred while starting the application` and the exception isn't logged to elmah.io, they error probably happens before hitting the elmah.io middleware.
+If you see the error `An error occurred while starting the application` and the exception isn't logged to elmah.io, the error probably happens before hitting the elmah.io middleware.
 To help find out what is going on, add the following lines to your `Program.cs` file:

 ```csharp
 public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>